-Twin Cities Spine Center's Fellowship Program is one of 17 spine programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The Fellowship Program provides board-eligible orthopedic surgeons with an intensive and multifaceted submersion into the field of spinal pathology.
-The program encompasses the study of:
+Twin Cities Spine Center's Fellowship Program provides board-eligible orthopedic or neurosurgical surgeons with an intensive and multifaceted submersion into the field of spinal pathology.
+The duration of the Fellowship is August 1 to July 31 of the following year.

 All major care decisions, especially regarding ambulation, bracing, discharge and follow-ups, are made by the staff surgeon.
 A teaching conference is held weekly with the fellows providing all case presentations.
 In addition, the staff surgeons provide lectures once a week and a journal club is arranged once a month.
 Fellows are expected to do the appropriate reading and be prepared to enter the discussion regarding assigned topics.

 Fellows must complete at least one clinical research project during their year of training.
 The subject will be mutually agreed upon early in the fellowship.
 One faculty member supervises the project.
-A full research department is available and works closely with the physicians in coordinating the research projects.
+A full research department is available and works closely with the fellows and staff surgeons in coordinating the research projects.

 Fellows are paid an annual salary, and health and dental insurance coverage are also provided at no cost to the fellow.
 Malpractice coverage is paid by Twin Cities Spine Center.